namhetcuu/namhetcuu/README.md

 ###

 <p align="left">
-  I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+  I'm an full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing to solving real-life problems with code.
 </p>

 ###